 Tips for Choosing a Financial Advisor

-- Without incoming recommendations, it can be difficult to know where to find a suitable financial advisor.
-Luckily, SmartAsset’s free tool can pair you with up to three financial advisors in your area based on your answers to a series of questions.
-If you’re ready to meet a financial advisor chosen specifically for you, get started now.
+- Without recommendations from those around you, it can be difficult to know where to find a financial advisor.
+Luckily, SmartAsset’s free tool can pair you with up to three financial advisors in your area.
+If you’re ready to find a local financial advisor, get started now.

 - Try to boil down the financial areas you need help with the most when looking for a financial advisor.
 For example, if you’re struggling to manage your taxes, consider going with an advisor that focuses on tax planning.